-- 5. Proof of Residency.
+5. Proof of Residency.
 When enrolling, the student is responsible for indicating the proper residence classification for tuition costs.
 If there is a question, the student should consult with personnel in the Registrar's Office, or with registration personnel at sites other than the main campus.
 Residency status is determined by procedures consistent with Kansas statutes.
 Copies of these statutes are available in the Registrar's Office and the college library.
 Generally, residency is determined by length of residence-minimum of six months of established residency in Kansas and three or more of the following:

 - a.
 Registration of automobile

 - b.
 Payment of personal property tax

 - c.
 Voter registration

 - d.
 Job status/school attendance

 - e.
 Kansas driver's license

 - f.
 Rent or utility receipt

-- g.
+g.
 Notarized statement from a Kansas resident verifying that student has resided with him or her for six months

 The above documentation must indicate dates at least six months prior to the application for change of residency.
-Any changes of residency status must be processed before the first day of the semester involved.
+Residency change paperwork must be completed by the end of the first week of the term.
+Students that are only enrolled in courses that begin after the main term must complete residency paperwork on or before the earliest course start date.

 If Kansas residency was established due to recruitment or transfer for full-time employment, see Registrar's Office personnel for information regarding Domiciliary Residence certification.
 As of July 1, 2006, if you can prove you were a resident for tuition and fee purposes within the last five years (60 months) and that you have returned to live in Kansas, you will be deemed a resident for tuition and fee purposes.
 (K.S.A.
 76-729 as amended by 2007 HB 2185 §10)